 Derek Wood CBE QC and Simon Readhead QC will deliver keynote addresses on the day.
 Master Wood will cover the work ICCA has been doing on research and development in the area of expert evidence and Simon Readhead will focus on cross-examination of experts.

-Please follow this link to download the full schedule.
-The day will include a case study on each specialist area, case analysis, lectures, and training on cross-examination with real experts.
-This event is equivalent to 8.5 hours CPD.
+The training comprises a case study on each specialist area, case analysis, lectures, and training on cross-examination with real experts.
+This event is equivalent to 6.5 hours CPD.

 COIC is looking for an exceptional project manager familiar with the latest educational techniques.
 Working with a skilled Project Team, the post holder will play a lead role in developing and launching a wholly new and radically innovative Bar Professional Training Course (BPTC).